mbed-ce-libraries-examples/DS1820/README.md

 ## How to start
 1. Create a new project according to [MbedCE instructions](https://github.com/mbed-ce/mbed-os/wiki)
 2. Add this as submodule to your project via `git submodule add --depth 1 https://github.com/mbed-ce-libraries-examples/DS1820 DS1820`
-3. Update OneWire submodule via `git submodule update --remote OneWire`
+3. Update OneWire submodule via `cd DS1820` and `git submodule update --remote OneWire`
 3. The top level `CMakeList.txt` (in root of your project) should be modified according to [this wiki page](https://github.com/mbed-ce/mbed-os/wiki/MbedOS-configuration#libraries-in-your-application)
 4. Create your main.cpp file and copy & Paste one of example code below.
 5. Build the project